 Photographs 9a, 9b, and 9c show details of the pre-formed vertical joints (contraction joints).
-These joints are being constructed by inserting plastic sheeting into the RCC at every other lift that will perform as joint initiators.
-As can be seen on Photograph 9c, water-stops are being installed at the upstream end of each joint to reduce leakage, which is typical for this type of construction.
+These joints were constructed by inserting plastic sheeting into the RCC at every other lift that will perform as joint initiators.
+As can be seen in Photograph 9c, water-stops were installed at the upstream end of each joint to reduce leakage, which is typical for this type of construction.